5 Analysis of Variance (ANOVA) and Moderation

 Analysis of variance was developed for the analysis of randomized experiments, where effects can be interpreted as causal effects.
 Note, however, that analysis of variance can also be applied to non-experimental data.
 Although mean differences are still called effects in the latter type of analysis, these do not have to be causal effects.

 In analysis of variance, then, we are simply interested in differences between group means.
-The conclusion for a sample is easy: Which groups have higher average score on the dependent variable and for which are they lower?
-A means plot, such as Figure 5.3, aids interpretation and helps communicating results to the reader.
-On average, participants who saw Clooney or Jolie have higher willingness to donate than participants who did not see a celebrity endorser.
+The conclusion for a sample is easy: Which groups have higher average scores on the dependent variable and which groups have lower scores?
+A means plot, such as Figure 5.2, aids interpretation and helps communicating results to the reader.
+On average, participants who saw a campaign with autonomy supportive or controlling language have higher vaccine acceptance than participants who saw a campaign with neutral language.
+In other words, our two theory-based campaigns were more effective than the neutral control condition.

 Effect size in an analysis of variance refers to the overall differences between group means.
-We use eta2 as effect size, which gives the proportion of variance in the dependent variable (willingness to donate) explained or predicted by the group variable (experimental condition).
+We use eta2 as effect size, which gives the proportion of variance in the dependent variable (acceptance of vaccination information) explained or predicted by the group variable (experimental condition).

 5.1.2 Between-groups variance and within-groups variance

 For a better understanding of eta2 and the statistical test of an analysis of variance model, we have to compare the individual scores to the group averages and to the overall average.
-Figure 5.4 adds overall average willingness to donate to the plot (horizontal black line) with participants’ scores and average experimental group scores (coloured horizontal lines).
+Figure 5.3 adds overall average acceptance of vaccination information to the plot (horizontal black line) with participants’ scores and average experimental group scores (coloured horizontal lines).

-Let us assume that we have measured willingness to donate for a sample of 12 participants in our study as depicted in Figure 5.4.
+Let us assume that we have measured vaccine acceptance for a sample of 12 participants in our study as depicted in Figure 5.3.
 Once we have our data, we first have a look at the percentage of variance that is explained, eta2.
 What does it mean if we say that a percentage of the variance is explained when we interpret eta2?

-The goal of our experiment is to explain why some of our participants have a willingness to donate that is far above the grand mean (horizontal black line in Figure 5.4) while others score a lot lower.
-We hypothesized that participants are influenced by the endorser they have seen.
-If an endorser has a positive effect, the average willingness should be higher for participants confronted with this endorser.
+The goal of our experiment is to explain why some of our participants’ vaccince acceptance is far above the grand mean (horizontal black line in Figure 5.3) while others score a lot lower.
+We hypothesized that participants are influenced by the campaign style (language used) that they have seen.
+If a certain campaign style has a positive effect, the average acceptance should be higher for participants confronted with this campaign style.

-If we know the group to which a participant belongs—which celebrity she saw endorsing the fundraising campaign—we can use the average outcome score for the group as the predicted outcome for each group member—her willingness to donate due to the endorser she saw.
-The predicted group scores are represented by the coloured horizontal lines for group means in Figure 5.4.
+If we know the group to which a participant belongs—which language was used in the campaign they saw—we can use the average outcome score for the group as the predicted outcome for each group member—their vaccine acceptance due to the language used in the campaign they saw.
+The predicted group scores are represented by the coloured horizontal lines for group means in Figure 5.3.

-Now what part of the variance in outcome scores (dotted black arrows in Figure 5.4) is explained by the experimental treatment?
-If we use the experimental treatment as predictor of willingness to donate, we predict that a participant’s willingness equals her group average (horizontal coloured line) instead of the overall average (horizontal black line), which we use if we do not take into account the participant’s experimental treatment.
+Now what part of the variance in outcome scores (dotted black arrows in Figure 5.3) is explained by the experimental treatment?
+If we use the experimental treatment as predictor of vaccine acceptance, we predict that a participant’s acceptance equals their group average (horizontal coloured line) instead of the overall average (horizontal black line), which we use if we do not take into account the participant’s experimental treatment.

 In contrast, small differences between group averages allow us to predict only a small part of the variation in outcome scores.
 If all group means are equal, we can predict none of the variation in outcome scores because the between-groups variance is zero.
 As we will see in Section 5.1.3, zero between-groups variance is central to the null hypothesis in analysis of variance.

-The experimental treatment predicts that a participant’s willingness equals the average willingness of the participant’s group.
-It cannot predict or explain that a participant’s willingness score is slightly different from her group mean (the red double-sided arrows in Figure 5.4).
+The experimental treatment predicts that a participant’s vaccine acceptance equals the average acceptance of the participant’s group.
+It cannot predict or explain that a participant’s vaccine acceptance score is slightly different from their group mean (the red double-sided arrows in Figure 5.3).
 Within-groups variance in outcome scores is what we cannot predict with our experimental treatment; it is prediction error.
 In some SPSS output, it is therefore labeled as “Error”.

 5.1.3 F test on the model

 Average group scores tell us whether the experimental treatment has effects within the sample (Section 5.1.1).
-If the group who saw Angelina Jolie as endorser has higher average willingness to donate than the group who did not see an endorser, we conclude that Angelina Jolie makes a difference in the sample.
+If the group who saw a campaign with controlling language has higher average acceptance of vaccination information than the group who saw a campaign with neutral language, we conclude that using controlling language makes a difference in the sample.
 But how about the population?

 If we want to test whether the difference that we find in the sample also applies to the population, we use the null hypothesis that all average outcome scores are equal in the population from which the samples were drawn.
-In our example, the null hypothesis states that people in the population who would see George Clooney as endorser are on average just as willing to donate as people who would see Angelina Jolie or who would not see a celebrity endorser at all.
+In our example, the null hypothesis states that vaccine acceptance of people in the population does not differ between those exposed to a campaign with autonomy supportive language, one with controlling language, or a campaign with neutral language.

 We use the variance in group means as the number that expresses the differences between group means.
 If all groups have the same average outcome score, the between-groups variance is zero.
 The larger the differences, the larger the between-groups variance (see Section 5.1.2).